googleapis/cloud-trace-nodejs/README.md

 ### Google Compute Engine

-Your VM instances need to be created with `cloud-platform` scope if created via [gcloud](https://cloud.google.com/sdk) or the 'Allow API access' checkbox selected if created via the [console](https://console.cloud.google.com) (see screenshot).
+Your VM instances need to be created with `cloud-platform` scope if created via [gcloud](https://cloud.google.com/sdk) or the 'Allow API access' checkbox selected if created via the [console][cloud-console] (see screenshot).

 ![GCE API](doc/images/gce.png?raw=true)